angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 #### {{Preordain}}

-Preordain is normally considered the 'weakest' of the classic suite.
+Preordain is normally considered the *weakest* of the classic suite.
 Previously it has normally been relegated to combo decks who just wanted additional filtering to find key pieces but is generally considered weaker than Ponder as it sees 1 fewer cards.
 This point is in direct contradiction to the wording